kswope/book-learnin/README.md

 # Ruby Book Notes

-_Just my notes from various books/docs on ruby.
+_Just my notes from various books/docs on programming.
 This is public only because I don't want to waste a github private slot, so don't look._